FOOT CARE FOR SOCCER

 Skin Fissure (Base of, or between Toes); Cracked Skin – A skin fissure is a break or crack in the skin not caused by injury.
 It is usually the result of wet skin, often occurring between the toes.
 Bacterial or fungal infections can get into the cracks.
 Toes and the spaces between the toes must be kept clean and dry.
 Topical treatments appropriate for athletes foot should be applied until the cracks heal.
 The base of the heel and other callused areas are also subject to cracks and large fissures.
 A similar treatment applies.
 Proper maintenance of calluses needs to be observed (see section on calluses).

-It is strongly recommended that parents or players search out and identify an excellent podiatrist in advance of needing one.
+It is strongly recommended that parents or players search out and identify an excellent podiatrist (full medical doctor specializing in treatment of the foot) in advance of needing one.

 The following are less common, but potentially more serious, conditions associated with soccer players’ feet:

 Broken Bone – A broken bone is a fracture or loss of continuity in a bone.
 It can have any number of causes, but, in soccer, a broken bone in the foot is usually caused by getting kicked or being stepped on.
 A broken bone of this type can sometimes be heard when it happens, but most often is felt and usually brings on pain and lack of mobility.
-Activity should immediately cease and the player be taken for X-rays and treatment.
-Treatment usually consists of some form of immobilization.
+Activity should immediately cease, the “RICE” protocol initiated, and the player be taken for X-rays and treatment.
+Treatment usually consists of some form of immobilization (‘boots” or casts).

-Bone Bruise – A bone bruise is an injury which breaks apart the tissue around the bone.
+Bone Bruise – A bone bruise is an injury which breaks apart the tissue directly on or around the bone.
 It usually results from a strong blunt force, such as being kicked, which is insufficient to break the bone itself.
 A bone bruise can also occur on the heel due to the pounding of running on hard surfaces.
 Like a skin or muscle bruise, the tissues continue to break apart when the body sends blood and fluids to the injury, causing further damage and pain.
 The pain can be significant and long-lasting.
 A doctor should be seen for X-rays to confirm that the bone is not broken.
 An MRI will usually confirm the bone bruise.
+Treatment ranges from padding and anti-inflammatories to immobilization.

-It is strongly recommended that parents or players search out and identify an excellent orthopedist, and/or sports medicine practice, in advance of needing one.
+It is strongly recommended that parents or players search out and identify an excellent orthopedist, and/or sports medicine practice (with orthopedists), in advance of needing one.

 John Harves, All Rights Reserved